National Arts Centre: Indigenous Theatre

 Kevin Loring is the current director of the Indigenous Theatre.
-Loring is Nlaka’pamux from Lytton BC a small town in the Fraser Canyon and was born November 24, 1974 (43).
-His first published play “Where The Blood Mixes” won the Governor General's Award for English- Language Drama in 2009.
-He is also the Artistic Director of The Savage Society.
-When asked what Indigenous theatre is he says that it is “Our stories told and performed through the lens of Indigenous people".
+Loring is Nlaka'pamux from Lytton, British Columbia, a small town in the Fraser Canyon and was born November 24, 1974.
+His first published play, Where The Blood Mixes, won the Governor General's Award for English-language drama in 2009.
+He is also the artistic director of The Savage Society.
+When asked what Indigenous theatre is, he says that it is "Our stories told and performed through the lens of Indigenous people".

 The Indigenous Theatre's first production, co-presented by the NAC English Theatre, was in September 2019 when Muriel Miguel directed Marie Clements' The Unnatural and Accidental Women.
 The production starred PJ Prudat as Rebecca and Monique Mojica as Aunt Shadie and also featured Yolanda Bonnell, Columpa C. Bobb, and Cheri Maracle.

 Notable figures in the Indigenous theatre department include: